In this article

-With that in mind, aim for long-term investment returns and steady growth.
-Many financial professionals suggest a balanced portfolio of stocks, bonds, mutual funds, and cash equivalents.
+With that in mind, employees might consider aiming for long-term investment returns and steady growth.
+Many financial professionals suggest a balanced portfolio of varied investments and cash equivalents.
 The percentage of each will depend on risk tolerance, age, liquidity needs, and other factors.
 However, the notion is fading that one should change their investment allocations and convert their entire portfolio to fixed income securities, such as bonds or CDs, by the time they retire.
-Instead, many professionals now advise continuing to invest for long-term growth even after retirement --especially since people are retiring younger and living longer on average.
+Instead, many professionals discuss continuing to invest for long-term growth even after retirement as a consideration - especially since people are retiring younger and living longer on average.
 Personal circumstances will dictate the right mix of investments, and a qualified financial professional can help make the right choices.

 Information provided has been prepared from sources and data we believe to be accurate, but we make no representation as to its accuracy or completeness.
 Data and information is not intended for solicitation or trading purposes.
 Please consult your tax and legal advisors regarding your individual situation.
 Neither AXA Equitable nor any of the data provided by AXA Equitable or its content providers, such as Broadridge Investor Communication Solutions, Inc., shall be liable for any errors or delays in the content, or for the actions taken in reliance therein.
 By accessing the AXA Equitable website, a user agrees to abide by the terms and conditions of the site including not redistributing the information found therein.